Leaders pledge arms and EU path for Ukraine in Kyiv visit

 Scholz reiterated that there is no such intent to dictate anything to Ukrainians, and that only they “can decide what is right in terms of an agreement on a peace which we are unfortunately very, very far away from.”

 Italian Premier Mario Draghi expressed concern about millions of tons of grain backed up in Black Sea ports by the war, saying it could bring “worldwide catastrophe.”
-Italy has been a first destination for African migrants and could find itself overwhelmed amid largescale hunger in the Southern Hemisphere.
+Italy has been a first destination for African migrants and could find itself overwhelmed as a result of largescale hunger in the Southern Hemisphere.

 “We want the atrocities to stop and we want peace,” Draghi said.
 “But Ukraine must defend itself, and it will be Ukraine that chooses the peace it wants.”